John Paul Jr. (racing driver): 1980s

-Outpowered by championship rival, John Fitzpatrick in Porsche 935K4, Paul Jr. drove a new Porsche 935 JLP-4 to a debut victory at Brainerd.
+Outpowered by championship rival, John Fitzpatrick in Porsche 935K4, Paul drove a new Porsche 935 JLP-4 to a debut victory at Brainerd.
 He scored another win at Portland, before swapping back to the older Porsche for the endurance races.
 He drove the JLP-3 with his father to win the Mosport 6 Hours.
 For the next endurance race, Paul was partnered with Mauricio de Narváez, and the pair finished second in Road America, behind the English pairing of Fitzpatrick and David Hobbs.
 He was re-united with his father at Road Atlanta for the 500 km event.
 Their last race together resulted in a second place in Pocono.
 Paul Jr. had clinched the IMSA GT Championship at the age of 22, becoming IMSA's youngest ever GTP champion.

 At the beginning of 1983 Paul Sr. shot federal witness Stephen Caron, who would testify about Paul's illegal activities.
 After finishing second in the Grand Prix of Miami in a JLP Racing Lola, the team would be dismantled following his father's disappearance.
 Paul Jr. was hired by Henn's Swap Shop Racing for both the 12 Hours of Sebring and the Road America Pabst 500 but these resulted in two DNFs.

-Away from IMSA, he tried his hand at CART racing, winning the 1983 Michigan 500 in only his fourth Indycar start.
+Away from IMSA, Paul tried his hand at CART racing, winning the 1983 Michigan 500 in only his fourth Indycar start.
 After leading 66 of the 250 laps aboard the VDS Associates's Penske PC10, he passed Rick Mears on the last lap and took the checkered flag seconds later as Mears spun and crashed behind him.
 With a second place in the Caesars Palace Grand Prix (Las Vegas) and a further two third places, he would go on to finish 8th in points in 1983.
 Meanwhile, another new series, another victory first time out.
 This time in the Trans-Am series, he won for DeAtley Motorsports at Trois-Rivières.